Top 20 New Zealand slang: How to talk like a real Maori?

 New Zealand Slang

-New Zealand Slang – Image From Love New Zealand
+New Zealand Slang – Image from Love New Zealand

 Packed with colloquialisms, New Zealand slang encompasses everything from greetings like “Kia Ora” to food-related terms such as “jandals” (flip-flops) and “chilly bin” (cooler).
 As you embark on your journey into the Kiwi culture, familiarizing yourself with these expressions will ease communication and enrich your interactions.